Tag: Setting Boundaries

 YOUR triggers.

-Your brain interprets the world through YOUR five senses (which, by the way, are highly unreliable).
+Your brain interprets the world through YOUR five senses (which, by the way, are very limited).

 Think of boundaries like a fence.